 - Technique: Test post-quantum crypto with

-. - Example: AI phishing bypassed filters—trained ML model with
+openssl s_client -ciphersuites TLS_AES_256_GCM_SHA384. - Example: AI phishing bypassed filters—trained ML model with

-on new patterns.
+tensorflowon new patterns.